elevenplugins/was-it-you/readme.txt

 Yes but the plugin works just fine with the default settings.
 For simplicity we'll showcase and explain the available options:
 **Number of IPs to save**

 * 0 is the default setting.
 * By default the plugin stores all login IPs in user history.
 * Any number larger than 0 determines the number of login IPs to save in user history.

-= Does the plugin stores any data? =
+= Does the plugin store any data? =
 The plugin tracks the last IP's used to login for each account and stores them in a custom table for performance reasons.

-= Does this plugin is GDPR compliant? =
+= Is this plugin GDPR compliant? =
 This version is not GDPR compliant.
 The IP's are stored in plain, un-anonymized.
 We planed for a GDPR compliance feature soon.

 == Changelog ==